My husband recently went hunting for the first time and was quite successful. Here's how we cooked up some of our venison meat.

-Deer Steaks are delicious
+Deer Steaks Are Delicious

-Whether you use A1, ketchup or barbeque sauce, nothing beats a fresh grilled steak.
+Whether you use A1, ketchup, or barbeque sauce, nothing beats a fresh grilled steak.

 Pan Seared Venison

 Another delicious way to prepare your venison is using your frying pan.
 For this scrumptious meal, the deer steaks were cut into smaller pieces, seared on both sides in a pan and then removed.
-In the same pan, a little olive oil and red wine was used to sauté some button mushrooms and onions.
+In the same pan, a little olive oil and red wine were used to sauté some button mushrooms and onions.
 The venison was then served over creamy mashed potatoes, made with butter and cream cheese.